Neurita/neuro_ansible/README.md

 # Neuro-Ansible

-This Ansible project is to develop and deploy the Neuroimaging tools for Neuro-Pypes.
+This Ansible project is to develop and deploy the Neuroimaging tools for Neuro-Pypes and Nipype.

 ## Installation